odezzshuuk/linked-notes/sorted/dotNET/unity/unity-develop-factor.md

 ## Generic Factors

-this factor can be created outside of unity
+Factor can be created outside of unity

 [Asset](unity-asset.md)